balderdashy/sails-docs/concepts/Helpers/Helpers.md

 });
 ```

+> Internally, your helper's `fn` is responsible for triggering one of its exits internally (e.g. `exits.usernameConflict('foo')`).
+If your helper sends back a result through the exit (e.g. `'foo'`), then that result will be passed back to the exit handler.
-> Any argument that your helper's `fn` passes in when it calls an exit internally (e.g. `'foo'` in `exits.usernameConflict('foo')`) will be wrapped in a new Javascript Error instance (if it isn&rsquo;t already one) before being outputted.
-If no argument is passed in, the exit description will be used to create an Error for the helper output automatically.
+> Note: For every exit **other than `success`**,  any result will be automatically wrapped in a new Javascript Error instance (if it isn&rsquo;t already one) before being outputted.
+And if a non-success exit is triggered _without a result_, Sails will use the exit's predefined description to create an appropriate Error automatically.

 ##### Synchronous helpers